 - Earning $2,797.64 within the next month during August 2018 when I got accepted into Mediavine for display advertising (71,415 monthly traffic from Pinterest)

 - to making over $5,000 a month within my first year of blogging in November 2018 (97,443 monthly pageviews from Pinterest).

-Monetize With Pinterest Traffic and Earn Over $10,000 Per Month
+Monetize With Pinterest Traffic and Earn Over Six Figures Per Year

-I was very focused on this passionate blogging project of mine and to my surprise, I hit my personal and huge milestone of earning a full-time monthly income of $10,000 as a blogger within 18 months of my online journey in April 2019 (115,477 pageviews).
+I was very focused on this passionate blogging project of mine and to my surprise, I hit my personal and huge milestone of earning a full-time blogger salary of $10,000 per month within 18 months of my online journey in April 2019 (115,477 pageviews).